nabeelaccount/flask-api-SQLAlchemy/README.md

 To start the application you should run:
 ```
-docker compose up -flask_db
+docker compose up -d flask_db
 ```

-Check the database server is running locally using:
+Check the database server is running locally.
+The password is postgres:
 ```
 psql -h localhost -p 5432 -U postgres postgres
 ```